Extreme Ops

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This shows the protagonist's commitment to The crew commits to filming the most dangerous sequence yet - an extreme ski jump combined with aerial stunts.
 They actively choose to push beyond safe limits to get the perfect shot, fully entering the world of extreme risk., moving from reaction to action.

 The Collapse moment at 69 minutes (74% through) represents the emotional nadir.
 Here, A crew member is killed by the terrorists.
 The group is separated, communication is cut, and they're trapped on the mountain with no escape.
-The "whiff of death" is literal - their adventure has turned deadly and they're outmatched., reveals the protagonist at their lowest point.
+The "whiff of death" is literal - their adventure has turned deadly and they're outmatched., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 The crew realizes their extreme sports expertise IS their advantage.
 They synthesize their skills with the terrain knowledge to turn the mountain into their weapon.
 The same recklessness that got them into danger becomes their salvation., demonstrating the transformation achieved throughout the journey.